-After the great collapse, or as some called it, the "Reset", had left society in disorder, large numbers of the survivors were interred in what were euphemistcally called "Enclaves".
+After the great collapse, or as some called it, the "Reset", had left society in disorder, large numbers of the survivors were held in what were euphemistically called "Enclaves".
 After the collapse no one used the term "refugee camp" anymore, these were after all simply internment centers.
 Enclaves was a more palatable expression.
 People frequently left the questionable safety of the enclaves in an erstwhile yet almost invariably futile quest for some nebulous concept they called "freedom".

-And finally an armed government and a few private armies substituted for the former rule of law.
-The plutocratic oligarchy which kept these forces "on retainer" assumed an interest in limiting the success of those who had left the enclaves.
+Finally an armed government and a few private armies substituted for the former rule of law.
+The plutocratic oligarchy which kept these forces "on retainer" assumed an interest in limiting the success of those who left the enclaves.
 No one used the word "escaped", it was always "left".
 It almost made it seem as though the "resident population" was free to depart at any time.
 And indeed they were, after a rude fashion.

 For those bearing arms it was less a situation of feeling like paid mercenaries than it was a situation of simple survival.
 You were either part of ComCore or you were a hostile.
 And being a hostile generally meant a reduced life expectancy.
 If there was a choice it was straight up which way to choose.

-It had been a quiet shift for the crew of Hornet, and it was just a few minutes before mess call when the comm set beeped and Hornet responded.
+It had been a quiet shift for the crew of Hornet, and it was just a few minutes before mess call when Hornet picked up the hostile group and her crew commed Dragonfly.

 The almost omniscient eye of Dragonfly had detected hostiles within the span of Hornet's "area of responsibility", and Hornet had been deployed to interdict them.
-When Hornet located the group she quickly responded within protocol to report the results of their drone assisted forward scan.
+When Hornet located the group she quickly responded within protocol to report the results of the drone assisted forward scan.
 Mess call would have to wait, but not for any longer than necessary.

 In the way that had ever been the manner of such paladins, everything was done in a measured way according to the ritual of protocol.